DevExpress/aspnet-security-bestpractices/README.md

     }
 }
 ```
+You can copy the reference implementation from the example project's **DataSourceWizardConnectionStringsProvider.cs** and **DataSourceWizardDBSchemaProviderExFactory.cs** files to your application and fine-tune it for your needs.

-Register the implemented classes for the Report Designer, Dashboard Designer and standalone Query Builder as shown below.
+Register the implemented classes for the Report Designer, Dashboard Designer or standalone Query Builder as shown below.
+(See the **Global.asax** file)

 **Reports:**
 ``` cs